 If you start to butt heads with your older adopted child, don’t panic.
 There is a honeymoon phase in all adoptions, and it can last a short time or a long time.
 When the “magic” wears off, you will notice points of contention, irritation with each other, and things that annoy you about each other.
 And that is okay; that is being human!
 The key is to remember this is normal and move on in grace and love.
 Set the example of patience and humility when it comes to mistakes and slip-ups.
 Ask your child outright how you can help them.

 Many people have described their desire to adopt as both scary and thrilling, overwhelming and emotional.
 The added benefit of adopting an older child is that you are really doing the journey together in a tangible, cognitive way that you cannot with a baby or toddler.
-The awareness at the magnitude of the situation is not lost on an older child.
+The awareness of the magnitude of the situation is not lost on an older child.
 Make the most of it!
 THIS will be a journey to remember.